Skip to main content

 Similar billing address mentioned (≥ 80% match)billingAddress

-If in addition to the standard criteria, you would like to use bespoke characteristics from your ERP (e.g. order number, meter number), you can set up custom criteria.
-For this, you need to define:
+If you want to use your own features from your ERP in addition to the standard criteria (e.g. order number, meter number), you can create custom criteria.
+For this you define:

-• The name of the criteria (e.g. “order number specified”)
+• Name of the criterion (e.g. “Order number specified”)

-• Data path/variable, which Enneo should search for (must correspond to a field in your customer/contract data; dot notation like rawData.orderData.number is supported)
+• Data path/variable that Enneo should search for (must correspond to a field in your customer/contract data; dot notation like rawData.orderData.number is supported)

-• Display text in case of failure (e.g. “Order number 0 was not found.”; 0 will be replaced by the sought value)
+• Display text in case of failure (e.g. “Order number 0 was not found.”; 0 is replaced by the searched value)

-Different from the rule editor, customers can also specify rules according to a completely free logic, determining at what point a certain level should be reached, thus implementing customer-specific rules.
-As part of this, additional legitimization information can be obtained via API.
-To do this, under ERP integration in the user code for **Feature-based search of contracts **, not only the customer and contract number need to be returned, but also the field
+Contrary to the rule editor, customers can also determine rules according to an entirely free logic, from when a certain level should be attained, in order to thus depict customer-specific rules.
+In the course of this, supplementary legitimization information can also be obtained via API, for example.
+For this purpose, not only should the customer and contract number be returned under ERP integration in the user code for Feature-based search for contracts, but also the field

 customerLegitimation

-Here is an example of a user-code return for a legitimized customer:
+Here is an example of a return from user code for a legitimate customer:

 {